MarioLisbona/CA-T1A3-terminal-app/README.md

     confirm_delete = f.confirm_edit_delete('Delete', search_result)
 ```

-- The code below will delete the record once its selected using the TinyDB `.remove()` and `quer()` methods.
+- The code below will delete the record once its selected using the TinyDB `.remove()` and `query()` methods.
 If the id being queried in the database is the same as the id in the result found from the search the record is deleted.
 -  If/else statement will allow for the correct type of data/contact to be deleted.

 ```py